Charles Horman: Chilean investigation

 In 2001, Chilean judge Juan Guzmán Tapia opened an investigation into Charles Horman's death.
 Among five Americans who gave evidence was Joyce Horman, who had filed a criminal suit against Augusto Pinochet the previous December.
-The investigation included a four-hour re-enactment of the scene in the National Stadium where Horman was killed, one of 10,000 who suffered there.
+The investigation included a four-hour re-enactment of the scene in the Estadio Nacional where Horman was killed, one of 10,000 who suffered there.

 The judge also considered extradition proceedings against former U.S. Secretary of State Henry Kissinger after receiving no cooperation from him nor from Nathaniel Davis in the wake of requests from the Supreme Court of Chile.
 "At the time of his death, Horman was investigating the murder of René Schneider, the Commander-in-Chief in the Chilean army whose support for Allende and the constitution was seen as an obstacle to the coup."

-On 29 November 2011, a Chilean court indicted Pedro Espinoza, Rafael González Verdugo and Ray E. Davis.
-Espinosa was a general in the Chilean army and Verdugo, a Chilean intelligence officer.
+On November 29, 2011, a Chilean court indicted Pedro Espinoza, Rafael González Verdugo and Ray E. Davis.
+Espinoza was a general in the Chilean army and Verdugo, a Chilean intelligence officer.
 Davis was a retired U.S. military officer who headed the U.S. military group in Chile in September 1973.
 Davis was charged with complicity in Horman's murder; he had driven Horman from Vina del Mar, in the coastal area where the coup was launched, to Santiago during the coup.
-On 17 October 2012, Chile's Supreme Court approved a request to seek Davis's extradition from the United States.
-As of 11 September 2013, the U.S. had not yet been served with the request.
+On October 17, 2012, Chile's Supreme Court approved a request to seek Davis's extradition from the United States.
+As of September 11, 2013, the U.S. had not yet been served with the request.
 It was later revealed that Davis had been living secretly in Chile and had died in a Santiago nursing home in 2013.

 In 2015, the court sentenced Espinoza and Verdugo to prison for 7 years and 2 years, respectively.
-Chile's Supreme Court, however, reviewed the case in 2016 and increased the sentences to 15 years and 3 years.
+However, Chile's Supreme Court reviewed the case in 2016 and increased the sentences to 15 years and 3 years, respectively.
 In addition, the two were ordered to pay $196,000 to Horman's widow and $151,000 to Teruggi's sister.